 A visit to the doctor is required to diagnose silicosis.
-A three-step process is usually used to diagnose silicosis.
+A three step process is used to diagnose silicosis.
 First, the patient must have a known exposure to silica dust (e.g., a job or home near silica dust).
-Secondly, a chest x-ray or CT must indicate that the patient has damaged lung tissue.
-Finally, additional diagnostic testing, which may include a pulmonary function test, bronchoscopy, or other tests, will be used to distinguish the type of silicosis and to rule out other respiratory diseases.
-(5)
+Secondly, a chest x-ray must indicate that the patient has damaged lung tissue, and lastly a pulmonary function test must be completed to determine if the patient airways are restricted.
+A bronchoscopy may also be done using a camera to inspect the lung tissue.